Quenched limit theorems for random U(1) extensions of expanding maps: Acknowledgments

 \section{Acknowledgments}

 We would like to express our profound gratitude to Sandro Vaienti for many fruitful discussions and valuable comments.
+We also thank Yeor Hafouta for insightful comments.
 This work was partially supported by JSPS KAKENHI Grant Numbers 19K14575, 19K21834, 20K03631.
 Research of Jens Wittsten was partially supported by The Swedish Research Council grant 2019-04878.